 Numerous emerging studies demonstrate a link between sleep deprivation and Alzheimer’s in the elderly.
 For the young, the American Academy of Pediatrics recommends that teenagers sleep 8.5 to 9.5 hours per night and that middle and high schools start no earlier than 8:30am.
 Unfortunately, less than 20% of schools in the US begin at 8:30 or later.

-There are many resources you can use to get a better night of sleep.
+There are many resources you can use to get a better night of sleep and to avoid the dreaded insomnia!
 What are your favorite methods, natural or otherwise, for sleeping?
+Which natural sleep remedies do you use?
 Leave a comment and let us know so we can all get to sleep!